zemin-xu/zemin-xu.github.io/_posts/2020-12-20-basics-of-recurrent-neural-network.md

 &nbsp;

 The additional elements in LSTM, compared to vanilla RNN, are four gates and the core cell state.
 This cell state, as shown on the graph below, is designed to fight vanishing gradient problem and to track long-term dependencies like the **memory**.
-The hidden state that is used to make decision over short-term infomation is the same as in vanilla RNN.
+The hidden state that is used to make decision over short-term information is the same as in vanilla RNN.

 &nbsp;